AlbertL7/VA-Disability-Calculator/README.md

   - Multiply this remaining percentage by the next highest disability percentage.
   - Add the result to the previous disability rating to get the new combined disability rating.
 4. Final Step: Continue this process down the list of disabilities.
 The final result is subtracted from 100% to find the total disability rating.

+NOTE: Actual percentage is different from awarded percentage.
+For example if your actual percentage is 55% you will be awarded 60% but if it is 54% you will be awarded 50%.
+The VA rounds towards the nearest 10th.